Purdah and Patriarchy: Evaluating and Mitigating South Asian Biases in Open-Ended Multilingual LLM Generations: Excluded Models

 \section{Excluded Models}

-We evaluated three additional multilingual models (mT5, Aya, and Indic-Gemma), but excluded them due to significant quality or usability issues.
+We evaluated three additional multilingual models (mT5, Aya 101, and Indic-Gemma) that claimed to support our 10 languages, but excluded them due to significant quality or usability issues.
 These models are described in this section, with detailed failure cases provided.
 All models were used in accordance with their respective licenses and intended usage.